- PowerPoint design / PowerPoint animation

 Alfred Hitchcock was a master of suspense and the psychological thriller genre; arguably one of the most iconic directors of all time.
 Hitchcock’s M.O. in terms of ‘presenting’ to an audience-was always abstract form and imagery – which is probably why he worked so well alongside Saul Bass.
 A presentation can really benefit from strong, bold colours and – particularly – photography.
 Adding a flood fill photograph into the background of a slide can really give it that wow factor – it brings a presentation to life.
 Bass used these little tricks to great effect in his sequences for Hitchcock, blending film and still photography together seamlessly.

-The first title sequence here, is that of Vertigo: a dream-like thriller set in San Francisco, about a private detective who falls for a beautiful, suicidal woman whom he is hired to trail.
+The first title sequence here, is that of Vertigo: a dream-like thriller set in San Francisco, about a private detective who falls for a beautiful, suicidal woman he is hired to trail.
 In this sequence the shapes in the titles relate to the human eye and the workings of the inner mind.
 The hypnotic spirals create a dizzying sensation, representing the main characters’ loss of control, and subsequent vertigo later in the film.

 Martin Scorsese